kennedydane/gomoku_claude/README.md

 # Gomoku Game System

-A modern, full-stack implementation of Gomoku (Five-in-a-Row) featuring a FastAPI backend with PostgreSQL database and a Dear PyGUI desktop client.
+A modern, full-stack implementation of Gomoku (Five-in-a-Row) featuring a Django REST Framework backend with PostgreSQL database and a Dear PyGUI desktop client.

 ## What is Gomoku?